KomodoPlatform/developer-docs/docs/basic-docs/atomic-swap-dex/dex-walkthrough.md

 ## Setting userpass Environment Variable

 ::: tip
-Userpass will be renamed to rpc_password for clarity in near future
+Userpass will be renamed to <b>rpc_password</b> for clarity in the near future
 :::

-Make a new file in the `~/KomodoPlatform/target/debug` directory called `userpass` and enter the following text, including your rpc_password specified in MM config:
+Make a new file in the `~/KomodoPlatform/target/debug` directory called `userpass` and enter the following text, including the `rpc_password` you specified earlier:

 ```
 export userpass="RPC_PASSWORD"